 If you’re looking for something fun to do with your kiddos this Valentine’s day or maybe even for your “galentine’s” day with the girls, then give these a try!
 Warning: They are a tad time consuming, because of the process so put on some music, grab your fav soda or a glass of wine and just have fun!
 We sure did!
 My babe somehow ate two when we were decorating, “one for my friend, one for me!”

 - 2 teaspoons vanilla extract

 - Cream butter and sugar in a stand mixer

 - Add 2 eggs and vanilla to butter mixture

-- In a separate bowl, mix all flour, baking soda and salt together, then slowly this mixure, 1 cup at a time to the butter mixture ( be sure to mix well!)
+- In a separate bowl, mix all flour, baking powder and salt together, then slowly this mixure, 1 cup at a time to the butter mixture ( be sure to mix well!)

 - Cover bowl with plastic wrap or a dish towel and let it chill in the fridge for 1 hour

 - Roll to desired thickness (1/4 inch is best) and use cookie cutter to make your desired shape.

 - Cover a baking pan with parchment paper and lay cookies about 1/2 inch apart.
 Place in freezer to chill for 5 minutes. (this ensures they won’t spread if they have had too much time at room temp)